The Family Compound Strategy

 Option A: The Estate Compound

-For families requiring total autonomy on a shared lot.
-We identify estates in The Concession and The Lake Club zoned for detached Casitas (Guest Houses) with full kitchens.
+For buyers requiring total autonomy on a shared lot.
+We identify luxury estates in communities like The Concession and The Lake Club that possess the specific zoning required for detached Casitas (Guest Houses) with full independent kitchens.

 Best For: High-Net-Worth Privacy